 Can I try some courses before I go through the admissions process?
 Many students begin non-degree which exposes them to the content for graduate theology and provides opportunities to visit with faculty and classmates.
 This is especially beneficial if prospective students are uncertain about which degree program is best for their situation.

 Can I earn a degree online?
-The equivalent of one semester of online coursework, 9-12 credits, can be applied to a degree program at Saint John's.
-This policy is under revision with the strong possibility that the number of credits will increase.
+A student many earn half of the degree credits online in in a synchronous or asynchronous format.
+This policy is under revision with the strong possibility that the number of credits will increase for the MAM degree.

 How long does it take to earn a degree?